Tom Wood (author)

-Tom Wood is a British author of thriller novels.
-Wood's first published book rights, The Hunter, has been acquired by Studiocanal.
+Tom Wood, pseudonym of Tom Hinshelwood, is a British author of thriller novels.
+Wood's first published book rights to The Hunter have been acquired by Studiocanal.

 Biography

 Early life

 Tom was born in Burton Upon Trent in Staffordshire, England, and now lives in London.

 Career

 Tom Wood has signed a book deal with Berkley Publishing Group (an imprint of Penguin Books) guaranteeing readers at least two more novels after 2016.

 In 2020, Wood published a psychological thriller, A Knock at the Door (a non-Victor novel), under the pen-name T.W.
 Ellis.